xyz-deploy-github/docker-lock/README.md

 * `docker lock rewrite` rewrites Dockerfiles and docker-compose files to include digests.

+`docker-lock` ships with support for Docker Hub, Azure Container Registry, and a variety of other container registries.
+It is designed to be easily extensible to any container registry.

 If you are unsure about the differences between tags and digests, refer to this [quick summary](#tags-vs-digests).